Is Pope Francis stepping down? Rumours about future of pontiff grow

 Christopher Bellitto, a church historian at Kean University in Union, New Jersey, noted that most Vatican watchers expect Francis will eventually resign, but not before Benedict dies.
 The 95-year-old retired pope is physically frail but still alert and receiving occasional visitors in his home in the Vatican gardens.

 "He's not going to have two former popes floating around," Bellitto said in an email.
-Referring to Francis' planned visit to L'Aquila, he suggested not reading too much into it, noting that Benedict's gesture in 2009 was missed by most everyone.
+Referring to Francis' planned visit to L'Aquila, he suggested not reading too much into it, noting that Benedict's gesture in 2009 was missed by most.

 "I don't recall a lot of stories at the time saying that Benedict's visit in 2009 made us think he was going to resign," he said, suggesting that Francis' pastoral visit to l'Aquila might be just that: a pastoral visit.